mmdbalkhi/flaskauthapi/README.md

 # flaskauthapi

-an api application for secure auth users
+an api application for secure user auth